Udenna Corporation

-Udenna Corporation is a holdings company made by the Udenna Group of Companies which is based in Davao City, Philippines, and founded by businessman Dennis Uy.
-Primarily involved in the petroleum and shipping industry in its initial years, the company later diversified and became involved in other sectors such as real estate and telecommunications.
+Udenna Corporation operates as a holding company.
+The Company distributes and retails petroleum products and lubricants, engages in shipping and logistics services, operates in property development, education, food, gaming, tourism, infrastructure and telecommunications sectors in Philippines.

 History

 The Udenna Corporation was incorporated on March 19, 2002.
 It was founded by Davao City businessman Dennis Uy who decided to establish the company after quitting his family businesses in Mindanao.
-"Udenna" was derived from Uy's full name, Dennis Ang Uy.
+"Udenna" was derived from Uy's full name, Uy Dennis Ang.
 Phoenix Petroleum was organized as the first unit of Udenna.
 It was first involved in managing oil terminals as the Davao Oil Terminal and Services Corporation in the early 2000s but was later renamed Phoenix Petroleum in 2005 and went on retailing petroleum products.
 Phoenix Petroleum went public in 2007.

 To supplement Udenna's petroleum business, Chelsea Shipping Corporation was established in 2006, marking the corporation's entry into the shipping and logistics industry.
 Within the first year of the administration of President Rodrigo Duterte in 2016–2017, Udenna Corporation had various acquisitions.
 Udenna secured permission from the Philippine Amusement and Gaming Corporation to develop a casino resort near Mactan–Cebu International Airport.
 It also entered the liquefied petroleum gas (LPG) industry and acquired Enderun Colleges.

 In November 2017, Udenna took over the development of the former Global Gateway Logistics City at the Clark Freeport Zone in Pampanga, later relaunched as Clark Global City.

 Mislatel (now known as Dito Telecommunity), a consortium by Udenna and China Telecom, won the government-sanctioned bidding that would allow the consortium to become the third primary telecommunications provider in the Philippines challenging the duopoly of PLDT and Globe Telecom.